Getting Started with Raspberry Pi Pico using Thonny IDE

-In this tutorial, we will learn how to use Thonny Integrated Development Environment to write programs for Raspberry Pi Pico using MicroPython firmware.
-By the end of this guide, you will be able to install Thonny IDE in Windows, Linux, and Mac operating systems.
-Moreover, we will also look through its built-in features, write and run a simple MicroPython code for Raspberry Pi Pico and have a general overview of the environment.
+In this tutorial, we will learn how to use Thonny Integrated Development Environment (IDE) to write programs for Raspberry Pi Pico using MicroPython firmware.
+By the end of this guide, you will be able to install Thonny IDE on Windows, Linux, and Mac operating systems.
+Moreover, we will also explore its built-in features, write and run a simple MicroPython code for Raspberry Pi Pico, and gain a comprehensive overview of the development environment.
+Whether you are a complete beginner or transitioning from Arduino, this guide will help you get up and running quickly with MicroPython on the Raspberry Pi Pico.

 We have a similar guide with ESP32 and ESP8266: